Cut-free sequent calculi for the provability logic D: Syntactic arguments

 The following theorem is expected to be hold as a matter of course.

-\begin{theorem}[Equivalence between {\sDa} and {\sDb}] ${\sDa}\vdash \DSEQ{\GA}{\DE}$ if and only if ${\sDb}\vdash \DSEQ{\GA}{\DE}$. \end{theorem} The only-if part is easily shown by induction on {\sDa}-proofs of $\DSEQ{\GA}{\DE}$.
-If the last inference rule is (\RuleDa), then we use Theorem~\ref{th:D-extension} and the rule (\RuleDb).
+\begin{theorem}[Equivalence between {\sDa} and {\sDb}] ${\sDa}\vdash \DSEQ{\GA}{\DE}$ if and only if ${\sDb}\vdash \DSEQ{\GA}{\DE}$. \end{theorem} The only-if part is easily shown by induction on {\sDa}-proofs of $\DSEQ{\GA}{\DE}$; we use the rules (\RuleS), (\RuleLeftBox), and (\RuleDb) if the last inference rule is (\RuleDa).
 On the other hand, the if-part is not trivial because of the existence of S-sequents in {\sDb}-proofs.
 We need some lemmas as below.
-In the following, ${\rm ref}(\SI)$ will denote the set $\{\Box\sigma \IMP \sigma \mid \sigma \in \SI\}$.
+In the following, ${\rm ref}(\SI)$ will denote the set $\{\Box\sigma \IMP \sigma \mid \sigma \in \SI\}$ (the name `ref' comes from `reflection').

 \begin{lemma} If ${\sS} \vdash \SSEQ{\GA}{\DE}$, then there is a finite set $\SI$ of formulas such that ${\sGL} \vdash \SEQ{{\rm ref}(\SI), \GA}{\DE}$. \end{lemma} \begin{proof} By induction on the {\sS}-proof $P$ of $\SSEQ{\GA}{\DE}$.
 If $P$ is